thescientist13/HP_Stuff/content/Harrypedia/magic/_index.md

-In both cases these two curses are unforgivable in part because they are difficult to shield against (I am assuming conjuration of stone is, for most people, very hard, very draining, or very slow) and in part because of the mind set required to cast them.
+In both cases these two curses are unforgivable in part because they are difficult to shield against (I am assuming conjuration of stone is, for most people, very hard, very draining, and/or very slow) and in part because of the mind set required to cast them.

 We know less about the third, the imperious, and if the intent required is merely to override someone's will, then it is easier to see situations where you